mecid/mecid.github.io/_posts/2019-11-19-you-have-to-change-mindset-to-use-swiftui.md

 By using *Mirror* struct, we can print the real type of the *ContentView*'s body and learn how SwiftUI works under the hood.

+> To learn more how SwiftUI uses *_ConditionalContent* take a look at my ["Structural identity in SwiftUI"](/2021/12/09/structural-identity-in-swiftui/) post.

 #### Conclusion
 This week we learned the main difference between *UIKit* and SwiftUI and took an in-depth look at the diffing algorithm in SwiftUI.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!